1945 Dam Square shooting

 The 1945 shooting on Dam square took place during the liberation of Amsterdam on 7 May 1945, in the last days of World War II in Europe.
-German soldiers fired machine guns into a large crowd gathered on Dam square to celebrate the end of the war, killing over 30 people.
+German soldiers fired machine guns into a large crowd gathered in Dam Square to celebrate the end of the war, killing over 30 people.

 Background

 The German forces in the Netherlands surrendered to the Allies on 5 May 1945.
 However, the western part of the country remained occupied by the Germans until Allied troops could arrive to disarm them.
 Local newspapers reported on 6 May that Canadian forces would reach Amsterdam the next day.

 On 7 May, thousands of people gathered on the Dam, the central square of the city, to celebrate the end of the war and welcome the Allied soldiers.
 Shortly after noon, a handful of Humber Armoured Cars of the British 49th (West Riding) Infantry Division, led by Acting-Lieutenant Colonel Richard Taite, began to approach the Dam by way of the Rokin to carry out reconnaissance.
 A convoy of German vehicles, also carrying out reconnaissance, narrowly passed the British vehicles near the Dam, but quickly disappeared again.
-The British force having carried out their task, drove out of the city via the Rokin and to wait until reinforcements had arrived.
+The British force, having carried out their task, drove out of the city via the Rokin to wait until reinforcements had arrived.
 Meanwhile the Dutch resistance (Binnenlandse Strijdkrachten) had successfully disarmed most of the Germans, without much trouble.
 By midday they had taken possession of three key locations: the Royal Palace, the main money office and the main post office (Operation Three Castles).